Vinorelbine and cisplatin (VP) chemotherapy

 Numb or tingling hands or feet

 These symptoms are caused by the effect of vinorelbine or cisplatin on nerves.
-It’s called peripheral neuropathy.
-You may also find it hard to fasten buttons or do other fiddly tasks.
+It is called peripheral neuropathy.
+You may find it hard to fasten buttons or do other fiddly tasks.

 Your hair will thin or you may lose all the hair from your head.
 This usually starts after your first or second cycle of chemotherapy.
 It is almost always temporary and your hair will grow back after chemotherapy ends.
 It is important to cover your head to protect your scalp when you are out in the sun.
 Your nurse can give you advice about coping with hair loss.